wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-07  Strixhaven Year Four.md

 >A copper basin on a wrought-iron stand rests on the floor in the middle of this cave.
 A pool of smelly water fills the cave’s northwest corner.

 - Malakar lived here before decamping to the Ruins of Caerdoon.
 Y’demi (neutral evil human Oriq blood mage) resides here now, waiting for Malakar’s imminent call to join him.
-- Copper Basin.
+- **Copper Basin**.
 The copper basin contains a gallon of fresh blood.
 So long as she can see the basin and there’s a gallon or more of blood in it, Y’demi can use the following bonus action:
 	- **Sanguine Tentacles (1/Day)**.
 The blood in the copper basin disappears as tentacles of congealed blood fill a 10-foot cube centered at a point on the ground that Y’demi can see within 15 feet of her.
 The effect lasts for 1 minute, during which time that area is difficult terrain.
 Any creature entering that area for the first time on a turn or starting its turn there must succeed on a DC 13 Dexterity saving throw or be restrained by the tentacles.
 A creature that starts its turn restrained by the tentacles takes 10 (3d6) bludgeoning damage.
 A creature restrained by the tentacles can use its action to make either a DC 13 Strength (Athletics) check or a DC 13 Dexterity (Acrobatics) check, ending the restrained condition on itself on a success.

 `encounter: 1: Oriq Blood Mage`